02san02/ControlSystems/feedback/codes/ep18btech11016/spice/README.md

 # Details regarding files in the directory:

-buffer_fb.net is a netlist for simulating the unity feedback system rc_fb.net is a netlist for simulating the low pass RC feedback system.
+ep18btech11016.net is a netlist for simulating the curent feedback amplifier.

-ee18btech11026_buffer.py is a python file to plot the ee18btech11026_buffer.dat ee18btech11026_rc_fb.py is a python file to plot the ee18btech11026_rc_fb.dat Instructions for Simulation and plotting the output.
+ep18btech11016.py is a python file to plot the 'ep18btech11016_ol_gain.dat', 'ep18btech11016_feed_gain.dat' and 'ep18btech11016_cl_gain.dat'.

+Instructions for Simulation and plotting the output.
-Setup
+## Setup

 --> In the terminal use the 'cd' command to move to the directory where .net files and .py files are present.
 --> Make Sure that all the .net and .py files are present in your present directory . 'ls' command is used to list out the files in the present directory.

-Simulation :
+## Simulation :

 -->Enter the following command .
-This simulates the 'buffer_fb.net' file and creates a 'ee18btech11026_buffer.dat' file.
+This simulates the 'ep18btech11016.net' file and creates the 'ep18btech11016_ol_gain.dat', 'ep18btech11016_feed_gain.dat' and 'ep18btech11016_cl_gain.dat' files.

-ngspice buffer_fb.net
+> ngspice ep18btech11016.net

 --> Exit from ngspice cmd line using the following code .
 This gets you back to the present working directory.

-exit
+> exit

 --> Enter the following command .
 This runs 'ee18btech11026_buffer.py' which plots a plot of 'ee18btech11026_buffer.dat' file and save it as 'ee18btech11026_spice_result_buffer.pdf'